');

 About Martin, GA

-Martin is a small community in Georgia with a population of 324 residents.
-The median household income is $43,681 per year, which is below the national average.
-The median age in Martin is 38.4 years.
+Martin is a small community located in Georgia with a population of 324 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $43,681 per year, which is 42% below the national median of $75,149.
+The median age of 38.4 years is close to the US median age of 38.9 years.

 Cost of Living in Martin, GA